 THREE.
 I'm married to a magician.
 He's been doing magic since he was eight years old, but recently decided to start his own business and turn his passion into his career.
 He does really amazing close-up magic for adults and he even created a super fun and silly character for his kid's magic called Chef Bananas (check him out at www.chefbananas.com).
 I had no idea when I married him nearly 7 years ago, that one day I'd be a magician's wife.
-But I also didn't know that we'd be cheering each other on as we follow our dreams.
+But I also didn't know that we'd be cheering each other on as we follow our individual and collective dreams.
 I'm super inspired by him every single day.

 FOUR.
 I have two daughters.
 My oldest is 5, and I delivered her in a hospital.
 My youngest is 2.5, and I gave birth to her in a blow up pool in my dining room.
 Both births were transformational for me, as I believe most birth experiences are.
 I truly believe that birth is the most beautiful and sacred of all occasions.
 There is nothing more intense and incredible than the moment that new life enters this existence.
 It is my greatest honor to witness and document those moments for families.

 FIVE.
 Being a photographer -- and in particular, a birth photographer -- is the first job I've ever done in which I didn't feel like a fraud.
 I'm always learning and growing and, hopefully, getting better at my craft.
 That's actually something I really enjoy -- that there's always something up ahead to work toward.
 But when I'm documenting real, authentic moments for people, I feel like I'm exactly where I'm supposed to be.
-I'd love to be there with you.
+And I'd love to be there with you.